SaadBenn/SaadBenn/README.md

 <p><img src=https://komarev.com/ghpvc/?username=saadbenn alt=Saad/></p>

 # About Me
 👋 My name is Saad, and I work as a Software Engineer.
 In my free time I work on my personal projects but I also work as a freelancer and have built products for several startups using Django, GraphQL, and Java.
 I also work on a number of other open source projects, mostly in the JavaScript and TypeScript ecosystems.
+I believe solving problems > design > coding > language and frameworks.

 When I am not working, you will find me boxing or hooping. 🥊 🏀